 Communication is king.
-Fundamentally, a client wants is to be seen as a person, to have their problem recognised and rectified, and to feel cared about.
+Fundamentally, whether it's for Conveyancing, Probate or any other legal service, a client wants is to be seen as a person, to have their problem recognised and rectified, and to feel cared about.
 We use technology to map out our clients needs across the buying and transaction cycles and plan communications to that.

 What exactly are your clients needs?

 The first step in the modern customer journey is to research the problem.
 This obviously begins online.
 In some cases it will be straightforward, moving house for example, but it can be more complicated - something like leaving specific legacies in a will, for example.
 Then there will be consideration of the pros and cons of taking action, then there will be comparisons of their preferred providers - law firms.
 Thereafter, there will be the process of instructing that firm.

 Throughout that journey there is a need for information.
 Legal information, case studies, testimonials, reviews, pricing, processes and so on.